 The next couple of weeks are spent getting settled into our apartment, our new jobs and Sweden.
 It’s a really exciting time for both of us and it’s the height of the Swedish summer, it’s friggin’ amazing for exploring the countryside.

-4pm, July 3rd — 2 weeks into my new job at HP — the phone rings.
+2 weeks into my new job at HP, the phone rings.
 It’s my brother, he tells me to sit down.
-I’m confused by this for two reasons, one, it’s 4am in New Zealand and two, why do I need to sit down?
+I’m confused by this for two reasons—one, it’s 4am in New Zealand and two, why do I need to sit down?

-My brother stays on the line, we talk, we cry, we’re confused, most of the call is a blur to me.
-I hang up and collapse into the arms of my wife, I’m lost and confused.
+My brother stays on the line, we talk, we cry, I'm confused, most of the call is a blur to me.
+I hang up and collapse into the arms of my wife, I’m lost.
 I inform my new boss that I need to go away for some time.
-An hour later I receive a call from him (new boss, heavy metal dude), he’s in the back of a cab somewhere in London, telling me that my wife and I are booked on the first flight out the following day to New Zealand.
+An hour later I receive a call from him, he’s in the back of a cab somewhere in London, telling me that my wife and I are booked on the first flight out the following day to New Zealand.
 Absolutely speechless I choke back the tears enough to say a whimpering thank you and hang up.
-Bags are packed, more tears are shed, sleep evades me.
+Bags are packed, more tears are shed, sleep evades me that night.

 Suffice to say a funeral happens and the time was spent grieving with family.
 After another round-the-world trip we are back in Sweden, winter is closing in, the day light is diminishing and I’m miserable.
 I feel like the wind has been kicked out of me.
 I have no confidence in the art I produce or the words I speak.
 This is how 2008 ends.

 The feeling persists well into 2010 when we move from Sweden to Norway.
-I’ve skipped over 2009 because I don’t think reading about me grieving for my father would make compelling reading.
+I’ve skipped over 2009 because I don’t think it would make very compelling reading.
 The time spent in Sweden was great, it’s just I wasn’t in the best frame of mind to enjoy it.
 Regardless of this I’m grateful that I took up running, cross country skiing and cycling there, it kept me from starting up smoking again, well that and the price of the junk.
 Sweden was really interesting, a complete reversal of the type of lifestyle we had been living while in Australia.
 We spent most weekends outside the apartment, either in a tent in some far off forest camping or in a wood cabin tucked away in some mountain range skiing.
 This helped with taking my mind off my fathers death.
-In fact a lot of these things I did partially to take my mind off this.
+In fact, a lot of the things I did were to take my mind off this.

 April 2010 is when we arrive in Tromsø, Norway, a small island located 350 km north of the Arctic Circle.
 We are now about as far away from New Zealand as one can get.
 The distance from home hurts but I feel revitalized by the landscape, the fjords, the open sea and the snow covered mountains, they are all magnificent.
 The first two photographs on my Norway collection page are the very first photographs I took in Tromsø.
 I still love these two, they remind me of the time when I started feeling alive again.